 3. Clary Sage Essential Oil

-Clary sage is calming, soothing with anti-inflammatory and anti-spasmodic properties is effective in easing muscle tension, PMS cramps, and spasms.
+Clary sage is calming, and soothing with anti-inflammatory and anti-spasmodic properties and is effective in easing muscle tension, PMS cramps, and spasms.

 4. Sandalwood Essential Oil

 Sandalwood works as a sedative on the nervous system, so it helps to relieve nerve pain and muscle spasms.

 5. Juniper Essential Oil